Skip to content Skip to footer

 • BioPortal: NCBO BioPortal is an extensive repository and web-based platform that provides access to a wide array of biomedical ontologies and terminologies, enabling users to search, browse, and utilise these resources for research and data annotation purposes.

-• Ontology Lookup Service: The Ontology Lookup Service (OLS) is a web-based tool that provides a single point of access to multiple ontologies, enabling users to search and browse a wide range of biomedical and health-related terminologies and ontologies.
+• Ontology Lookup Service (OLS): The Ontology Lookup Service (OLS) is a web-based tool that provides a single point of access to multiple ontologies, enabling users to search and browse a wide range of biomedical and health-related terminologies and ontologies.

 • The Open Biological and Biomedical Ontology (OBO) Foundry: The OBO Foundry is a collaborative initiative that aims to develop a family of interoperable ontologies designed for biomedical science.
 It provides principles and best practices for ontology development.
 These ensure that ontologies are logically well-formed, scientifically accurate, and useful for data integration across different biological and medical domains.